Tips and Tricks for High Performing Dental Practices

-This event will highlight the importance of employee relations and ensuring you have the knowledge and understanding to address issues as they arise.
+This event will highlight the key elements of a high performing practice and ensure you have the knowledge and understanding to address issues as they arise.

 The day will have three key sessions: